National Office Staff

 Meagan Chuckran, Director of Strategy and Accountability

 Meagan Chuckran joined the Cristo Rey Network in September 2014 as the Data and Assessment Manager.
 In her current role as Director of Strategy and Accountability, Meagan is responsible for the collection, analysis, and communication of Cristo Rey Network data as well as supporting schools in developing tools to use data more strategically to improve performance.
 Prior to joining the Network, she served as Strategy Manager for World Business Chicago, leading initiatives for regional economic growth which brought together public, private, and civic sector leadership around shared priorities such as efficient freight movement and local business investment.
 She also spent several years working with International Partners in Mission, a Cleveland-based nonprofit which supports projects serving children, women, and youth around the world.
 Meagan holds a Bachelor of Arts degree from the College of the Holy Cross and a Masters of Public Policy from the University of Chicago Harris School of Public Policy.

-Melissa Kinzler, Director of Finance and Strategic Initiatives
+Melissa Kinzler, Director of Finance and Human Resources

 Melissa joined the Cristo Rey Network in July 2013.
-As the Director of Finance and Strategic Initiatives, she manages the Network's finance and human resources functions.
+As the Director of Finance and Human Resources, she manages the Network's finance and human resources functions.
 She is also responsible for various key organizational initiatives, providing project management and implementation support.

 Prior to joining the Network, Melissa worked in beauty care brand marketing at Alberto Culver.
 In that role, she managed several new product launches, supported a major brand relaunch in 30 countries and led cross-functional teams in the management of daily operations for a large skin care business.
 Melissa had previously worked in strategy and operations consulting at Deloitte where she advised clients on supply chain cost reduction and post merger integration.
 Melissa is a member of the Leadership Advisory Council at Cristo Rey Jesuit High School in Pilsen and has completed volunteer consulting work for educational nonprofits.
 She obtained her BSBA from the Washington University Olin School of Business and her MBA from the Northwestern University Kellogg School of Management.